hybridsjs/hybrids/docs/migration.md

 ## v9.0.0

-The `v9.0` release brings simplification into the full object property descriptor, removes the `content` property, and moves out some rarely used default behaviors into optional features.
+The `v9.0` release simplifies the full object property descriptor, removes the `content` property, and moves some rarely used default behaviors out into optional features.

 ### Descriptors

-The `value` option is now required in the object descriptor, and it replaces the `get` and `set` methods for defining computed property:
+The `value` option is now required in the object descriptor, and it replaces the `get` and `set` methods for defining a computed property:

 ```javascript
 // before